 Protect and stay connected to your military community

-Learn more about our veterans
+Learn more about our veterans and reservists

 VetNet is our employee-led network for veterans, reservists, and their supporters.
 It's a community to share and learn from each other and access support and mentoring.

 With a growing membership of close to 500 employees, VetNet offers a wide variety of support and activities for our ex-military colleagues and reservists.
 The network actively engages in Armed Forces Week, Armistice Week, and the Invictus Games.
 There’s regular webinars on wellbeing, mental health, resilience, and high performance.
 Across the world, we’re connecting veteran networks to learn from each other, guide and grow.

 Coming soon!
 Do you want to talk to one of our ex-forces employees about their experience finding a job after the military?
 No problem!
 We’re building a VetNet portal where anyone from a military background interested in joining us has the opportunity to ask questions directly.